Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Jefferson-Clinton Hotel (nee Hawthorn Suites) at Armory Square This is my favorite place but that is the problem, it is also with others and is usually booked.
 The Hotel is across the street from the Trolley Lot and within staggering distance of all the bars at Armory Square.
 It is amazing what they did to the old Jefferson-Clinton, a one-time “flea bag” hotel in the 70s.
 If you get lucky with reservations expect to pay $150+ a night for a Queen Euro.
 Suites are $225+.
 A hot breakfast buffet is included.
 Free parking is outdoors in a contracted lot, valet/concierge services available.

-Two brand new Marriott Properties built together and scheduled to open June 2013.
-They are taking reservations.
+Two brand new Marriott Properties built together and opened June 2013.

 COURTYARD by Marriott: The new state-of-the-art lobby at Courtyard provides greater flexibility and choices for our guests.
 At the center of it all is The Bistro, your destination for a great breakfast, or drinks and dinner during the evening.
 You'll also enjoy inviting, flexible spaces where you can work or relax, free Wi-Fi throughout and easy access to the latest news, weather and airport conditions via our GoBoard technology.
 Plus, our well-equipped fitness center, indoor pool and whirlpool will help you stay refreshed and energized.
 Whether traveling for business or pleasure, your stay at Courtyard is sure to be more comfortable, more productive and more enjoyable than ever before!